ksuarz/monary/doc/reference.rst

 Size
 ....
-For UTF-8 strings, JavaScript code, binary values, BSON subdocuments and arrays, "size" is defined as the size of the object in bytes.
+For UTF-8 strings, JavaScript code, binary values, BSON subdocuments, and arrays, "size" is defined as the size of the object in bytes.
 All other types do not have a defined Monary size.

 Length
 ......
-For UTF-8 strings and Javascript code, "length" refers to the string length (not including the terminating NUL character); for arrays, the number of elements;
-and for subdocuments, the number of key-value pairs.
+For UTF-8 strings and Javascript code, "length" refers to the string length (not including the terminating NUL character); for arrays, the number of elements; and for subdocuments, the number of key-value pairs.
 No other types have a defined Monary length.